MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-getting-started-tips.md

 When working with small data sets, it is common to perform data transformations one at a time.
 For instance, one line of code might create a new variable, and the next line might multiply that variable by 10.
 Each of these lines of code processes all rows of the data.
 With a big data set that cannot fit into memory, there can be substantial overhead to making a pass through the data.
 With **RevoScaleR**’s *rxDataStep* function you can specify multiple data transformations that can be performed in just one pass through the data, processing the data a chunk at a time.
 A little planning ahead can save a lot of time.

-## User Row-Oriented Data Transformations where Possible
+## Use Row-Oriented Data Transformations where Possible

 When data is processed in chunks, basic data transformations for a single row of data should in general not be dependent on values in other rows of data.
 The key is that your transformation expression should give the same result even if only some of the rows of data are in memory at one time.
 Data manipulations using lags can be done but require special handling.